Anthony Edgar

-Anthony James Edgar (born 30 September 1990) is an English footballer who plays as a winger for Cray Valley Paper Mills.
+Anthony James Edgar (born 30 September 1990) is an English footballer who plays as a winger for Ashford United.

 Career

 Edgar is a product of West Ham's youth team and scored his first career goal for West Ham United on 14 July 2010 in a pre-season friendly against Peterborough United.
 Replacing Junior Stanislas as an 88th-minute substitute, Edgar made his first-team debut for West Ham on 3 January 2010 in their 2–1 home defeat to Arsenal in the FA Cup third round.

 Edgar signed for Bournemouth on 1 October 2009 on a one-month loan from West Ham.
 He made his professional, Bournemouth and Football League debut on 3 October 2009 in a 0–0 away draw against Port Vale.
 Although Bournemouth wanted to extend his loan for a second month the Football League blocked their request and Edgar returned to West Ham at the end of October after only four appearances.

 Edgar was released by West Ham in June 2011.
 In July 2011 he signed for Yeovil Town on a two-year contract.
 Edgar made his debut against Exeter City in the 2–0 loss, and scored his first goal against Preston North End in the 4–3 loss.
 He was released at the end of the 2011–12 season.

 After a successful trial, Edgar signed for Barnet in July 2012.
 He made his debut against Birmingham City on 14 August in the Football League Cup, playing the full 90 minutes.
 His first goal for the Bees came in a 4–0 win over Northampton Town on 19 October.
 His contract at Barnet was terminated by mutual consent on 12 April 2013, having not played for the club since November.

 On 14 November 2013, Edgar signed for Dagenham & Redbridge on non-contract terms.
 After making seven appearances for Dagenham, all as a substitute, Edgar was released in January 2014.